 Thank you for purchasing this smoke alarm.
 It is an important part of your family's home safety plan.
 You can trust this product to provide the highest quality safety protection.
 We know you expect nothing less when the lives of your family are at stake.
 Kidde alarms and accessories CAN ONLY BE interconnected with other Kidde alarms and accessories as well as specified brands and models of interconnect compatible alarms.
-Connection of Kidde products to a non-specified equipment from another manufacturer into an existing Kidde system could result in nuisance alarming, failure to alarm, or damage to one or all of the devices in the interconnect system.
+Connection of Kidde products to a non-specified manufacturer's interconnect system, or connection with non-specified equipment from another manufacturer into an existing Kidde system could result in nuisance alarming, failure to alarm, or damage to one or all of the devices in the interconnect system.
 Refer to the User Guide supplied with each Kidde product for interconnect compatible models, brands, and devices.
 Refer to the wiring instructions in section 3 for NFPA initiating device limits.

 For your convenience, write down the following information.
 If you call our Consumer Hotline, these are the first questions you will be asked.
+Smoke Alarm Model Number (located on back of alarm): Date Code (located on back of alarm): The National Fire Protection Association (NFPA) and the manufacturer recommend replacing this alarm ten years from the date code.
+Date of Purchase: Where Purchased:

-The ion portion of this alarm detects products of combustion using the ionization technique.
-It contains 0.9 microcurie of Americium 241, a radioactive material (see section 9).Distributed under U.S. NRC License No. 32-23858-01E.
+This alarm detects products of combustion using the ionization technique.
+It contains 0.9 microcurie of Americium 241, a radioactive material (see section 9).
+Distributed under U.S. NRC License No. 32-23858-01E.
 Manufactured in compliance with U.S. NRC safety criteria in 10 CFR 32.27.
 The purchaser is exempt from any regulatory requirements.
 Do not try to repair the smoke alarm yourself.
 Refer to the instructions in section 12 for service.

-WARNING!
-BATTERY DOOR WILL NOT CLOSE UNLESS A BATTERY IS PRESENT.
-REMOVAL OF THE SMOKE ALARM BATTERY AND DISCONNECTING OR LOSS OF AC POWER WILL RENDER THE SMOKE ALARM INOPERATIVE.
+MARNING!
+THE BATTERY DOOR WILL NOT CLOSE UNLESS ALL THE REQUIRED BATTERIES ARE PRESENT.

+DISCONNECTION OR LOSS OF AC POWER AND REMOVAL OF BATTERIES WILL RENDER THIS ALARM INOPERATIVE.